AnkushKothiyal/Character-Level-Embeddings-for-Name-Generation/README.md

 - lookup_dim: The size of the word embedding matrix, representing the dimension of the vectors for each character/token.
 - neurons_hidden_layer: The number of neurons in the hidden layers of the neural network.
 - vocab_size: The total number of unique characters in the vocabulary.
-- block_size: The size of the context window used for character predictions.
+- context_length: The size of the context window used for character predictions.

 ## Model Architecture
 - Embedding Layer: A lookup matrix C is initialized to map each character to a vector of size lookup_dim.